Cray-HPE/docs-csm/operations/network/management_network/bican_enable.md

    `configurationStatus` should change from `pending` to `configured` once CFS configuration of the node is complete.

-For more information on managing node with CFS please refer to the [Configuration Management](../../../operations/index.md#configuration-management) documentation.
+For more information on managing node with CFS, see the [Configuration Management](../../index.md#configuration-management) documentation.

-<a name="configure-ncn"></a>

 ### Configure NCNs